 Legally manufacture meters which are of the design originally approved and ensure they are verified to operate within the statutory limits.

-Once an approval is granted, a manufacturer can submit meters, manufactured in accordance with the type approval, for stamping.
-It is a requirement of the Gas Act 1986 that all gas meters are stamped to show that, when tested following manufacture/refurbishment, they conformed to the original pattern approval and operated within the prescribed levels of accuracy.
+When a design has been approved under GB national legislation, a manufacturer can submit meters, manufactured in accordance with the type approval, for stamping.
+It is a requirement of the Gas Act 1986 that all gas meters are stamped to show that, when tested following manufacture/refurbishment, they conformed to the original type approval and operated within the prescribed levels of accuracy.

-Stamping is performed by meter examiners appointed by Regulatory Delivery (RD) or by authorised persons employed by manufacturers/repairers of gas meters that have been authorised to ‘self-stamp’ meters they have manufactured or repaired.
+Stamping is performed by meter examiners appointed by the Office for Product Safety and Standards (OPSS) or by authorised persons employed by manufacturers/repairers of gas meters that have been authorised to ‘self-stamp’ meters they have manufactured or repaired.

-Formal ‘consents’ are issued to the manufacturer/repairer, and these are subject to regular audits performed by independent meter examiners appointed by RD.
-Unlike electricity meters there is no statutory list of approved gas meters (ie the equivalent of Schedule 4).
+Formal ‘consents’ are issued to the manufacturer/repairer, and these are subject to regular audits performed by independent meter examiners appointed by OPSS.
+Unlike electricity meters there is no statutory list of approved gas meters (i.e. the equivalent of Schedule 4).

 Prior to submission for stamping, meters will have a uniquely marked seal attached.
 Gas meter seals are designed to be tamperproof and are used to provide security for the measuring elements of a meter, identify the manufacturer/repairer of the meter, the year of manufacturer and the fact that the meter is stamped.

 If this seal is removed or tampered with in any way this should be reported to the supplier.

 OPSS publishes a range of information and guidance on the legislation that we are responsible for.
 If you have a specific enquiry regarding the accuracy of your gas and/or electricity meter, we recommend you complete the online enquiry form, choose the relevant legislation and follow the on screen instructions.

 Alternatively you can contact the OPSS helpdesk on 0121 345 1201.